'I did not kill her': Justice officials withheld report signalling no homicide while Alberta man sat in prison

 "I did not kill my son.
 It was an accident.
 I dropped him," Herchak said.

-Alberta Justice was provided the new evidence contradicting Matshes's report long before her murder trial was to begin, yet did not disclose it.
+Alberta Justice was provided the new evidence contradicting Matshes's report long before her murder trial was to begin.

-Lockyer said Alberta Justice has no justification for burying the report, and it was obligated to provide it.
+Lockyer said Alberta Justice was obligated to provide it.